bgulla/computemodule-demo/python/creating_computemodule.md

-# Create the Compute Module in Foundry
+# Creating your first Compute Module

 ## Preqs
 You must have access to a `docker-registry` or [Foundry Artifact Repository](../artifact-registry.md).